Close

 Full-time carers are expected to bring the puppy in for regular training sessions and follow a structured development plan.

-They are also instructed to ensure that puppies often spend time with different people and experience a variety of activities, in order to learn to feel comfortable and confident in any situation they may find themselves in as operational police dogs.
+They're also instructed to let the puppies spend time with different people and experience a variety of activities.It helps them to feel comfortable and confident in any situation they may find themselves in as operational police dogs.

 Who can be a police puppy foster carer?